maxeruth/SymplecticMapTools.jl/docs/src/index.md

 `]add SymplecticMapTools` in the Julia REPL.
 This package uses Requires for plotting.
 You must load CairoMakie or Plots separately to use the plotting functionality.

-## Development
-This is a new package, and things are changing rapidly!
-Currently, features involving the InvariantCircle struct, the extrapolation algorithm, and periodic orbits (1, 3, and 4 above) are mostly tested, with the features related to (3) still in need of testing.
-More examples are being added as well.

 ## Examples
 ```@contents